juliushaertl/dotfiles/README.md

 will remove the symbolic links and move the files from .dotfiles_old back to the homefolder.

+## zsh

+Use zsh as your default shell

+    chsh -s /bin/zsh

 ## vim

 Vim is configured to use pathogen to install plugins, so everything in